yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

     directory to be served up by the Apache web server as defined by ``STATIC_ROOT``.

 #.
-Test and/or use the Mysql integration with Toaster’s Django web
+Test and/or use the Mysql integration with Toaster's Django web
     server.
 At this point, you can start up the normal Toaster Django web server with the Toaster database in Mysql.
 You can use this web server to confirm that the database migration and data population